Margherita Aldobrandini: Duchess of Parma

 The superstitious Duke Ranuccio I, who believed in the effectiveness of witchcraft, convinced himself that he was the victim of someone's curse.
 After trying all medical methods, he turned to astrologers and exorcists, began to fast and generously give alms.
 Finally, he ordered the initiation of an investigation into the witchcraft case, which established that his wife had been damaged by the Duke's former mistresses, the beautiful noblewoman Claudia Colla and her mother Elena, nicknamed "the Roman Woman" (le Romane).
 The women were convicted and imprisoned in the Rocchetta prison.

-In 1610, Margherita finally gave birth a child who survived, a son, named Alessandro after his paternal grandfather, and who momentarily raised the hopes of the court.
-But soon became clear that the child was deaf and, as a result, dumb.
-After numerous attempts to correct the boy's condition, in 1618 his inability to govern the state was officially declared; the heir of the Ducal throne of Parma was the second surviving son, Odoardo, born in 1612.
-Following Alessandro and Odoardo's births, the gynecological problems of Margherita apparently became resolved: between 1613 and 1620, she gave birth five more children, three of whom survived infancy.
+In 1610, Margherita finally gave birth a child who survived.
+The boy, named Alessandro after his paternal grandfather, raised the hopes of the court until it became clear that he was deaf and, as a result, dumb.
+After numerous unsuccessful attempts to correct his condition, in 1618 Alessandro was officially declared unable to govern the state.
+The position of Ducal heir went instead to Odoardo, Margherita's second surviving child, born in 1612.
+By this time the gynecological problems of Margherita had apparently been resolved: between 1613 and 1620 she gave birth to five more children, three of whom survived infancy.
 According to some researchers, she passed the hereditary obesity to the later representatives of the House of Farnese.
-To the delight of Margherita, the illegitimate Ottavio Farnese was removed from court; unsatisfied with the loss of his position of heir, he became a member of a conspiracy against his father, which was revealed, after which he was also imprisoned in the Rocchetta prison until his death.
+To the delight of Margherita, the illegitimate Ottavio Farnese was removed from court.
+He resented his demotion and was caught participating in a conspiracy against his father, after which he was confined in the Rocchetta prison until his death.

-Like most political marriages in the House of Farnese House, Margherita's union was unhappy.
+Like most political marriages in the House of Farnese, Margherita's union was unhappy.
 The interests of the relatives of the Duchess and her husband often overlapped, which led to conflicts between them.
 The hot-tempered and cruel Duke Ranuccio I did not change his love habits: Margherita had to be patient with the Duke's promiscuous relationships with other women.
 According to contemporaries, the Duchess had a meek character.
-She was a pious woman, helped the poor and the sick, patronized the monks, especially the Theatines, whom in 1629 she helped to settle down at the Church of St. Christina in Parma.
+She was a pious woman, helped the poor and the sick, and patronized the monks, especially the Theatines, whom in 1629 she helped to settle down at the Church of St. Christina in Parma.
 Margherita loved art and poetry, patronized the poet Claudio Achillini, whom she helped to take a chair at the University of Parma.
 Only once during the years of marriage did the Duchess travel with her husband outside Parma: in 1620, they paid an official visit to Piacenza, where they attended the unveiling of the equestrian monuments of the Duke and his father Alessandro Farnese.